-A player is sent off the field (i.e., "red card") if she:
+A player or coach is sent off the field (i.e., "red card") if she:

-- ► Is quilty of violent conduct or serious foul play - ► Uses abusive language - ▶ Persists in misconduct after receiving a caution.
+- ▶ Is guilty of violent conduct or serious foul play - ► Uses abusive language - ▶ Persists in misconduct after receiving a caution. - ► The referee should explain the offense to the player and to the coach at an appropriate time.

-If play is stopped when a player is ordered off the field, the game is resumed by an indirect free kick awarded to the opposing side from the place where the infringement occurred.
+If play is stopped when a player or coach is ordered off the field, the game is resumed by an indirect free kick awarded to the opposing side from the place where the infringement occurred.